abhinavashippable/ubuntu1404_go/README.md

 ubuntu1404_go
 =============

 Shippable CI image for Go on Ubuntu 14.04.
-Available go versions:
+Available go versions (as seen in the [Dockerfile](Dockerfile)

 1. 1.1
 2. 1.2
 3. 1.3
+4. 1.4
-4. tip
+5. tip
-5. release
+6. release

 ## How to use
 You can use this image to run go builds on Shippable.
 Add build_image tag to your shippable.yml file and activate gvm in before_install section to run your build against the correct version of go.
 Here's a sample YML file to get you going: